 Karel Berkhoff believes that from 1943, Soviet Jews were rarely mentioned among the victims.
 As evidence, he points to a short report published in Pravda by the ChGK titled “Atrocities of the German-fascist cannibals in Rostov-on-Don”, and also to Stalin’s use of the phrase ‘civilians’ in 1943 when referring to the victims.
 In fact, compared to 1941-1942, in 1943 Jews were not less frequently mentioned in reports about victims.
-In January 1943, Izvestia published a letter to Stalin from Samuel Chobrutsky, the head of the Moscow Jewish Community.
+In January 1943, Izvestiya published a letter to Stalin from Samuel Chobrutsky, the head of the Moscow Jewish Community.
 After assurances of love for the leader and the Red Army, as well as relating a personal donation to the defense fund and a call to Jews to follow his example, Chobrutsky wrote: “I cannot unsee the shadows of millions of my murdered Jewish brothers nor their innocent spilled blood, I cannot unhear their voices calling out for revenge…”.

 Also in January, a piece was published in Trud about the murder of Jews in Velikiye Luki.
-At the beginning of February, Krasny Flot published an article describing the murder of more than 300 Jews in Elista.
-Also in February, Izvestia reported the execution of 400 Jews in Kursk.
+At the beginning of February, Krasnyj Flot published an article describing the murder of more than 300 Jews in Elista.
+Also in February, Izvestiya reported the execution of 400 Jews in Kursk.
 In April, central newspapers published a short memorandum from the ChGK in the Smolensky region that reported the execution of a hundred Jews in Sychevka, however, the exterminations of Jews in other parts of this region were ignored.

 In February, a correspondent from TASS wrote that in Rostov-on-Don the Nazis had executed 15,000-18,000 Jews.
 In the same month, many newspapers published an open letter to Stalin from the Rostov-on-Don authorities stating that the fascists had exterminated thousands of Jews in the region.
 In September, Ruvim Moran mentioned the extermination of all Jews living in Taganrog.
 Also in September, an appeal to Stalin from the residents of Taganrog was published referencing the total extermination of the Jewish population.
 On the other hand, on 17 December 1943, Pravda dedicated more than a page to the court proceedings in the trial of Germans responsible for the mass murders in Kharkiv and Taganrog and didn’t even mention the Jews.

-In February, Izvestia published a large article by Olga Voitinskaya about letters from partisans in Eastern Belarus sent by plane from behind enemy lines.
+In February, Izvestiya published a large article by Olga Voitinskaya about letters from partisans in Eastern Belarus sent by plane from behind enemy lines.
 Special attention was given to a letter from a member of the Young Communists League named Vera, who related to one of her brothers-in-arms that during the execution of the Jews, she ran into the forest.
 They fired shots at her but missed.
 All her family were killed.
 Vera would sometimes stay with classmates and often suffered from hunger until she joined the partisan detachment.
 A. Verbitsky wrote an article in August about the occupation of Gomel, stating: “First, they completely destroyed the families of communists, front-line soldiers, and Jews”.
 At the end of December, Krasnaya Zvezda published an article reporting that during the first year of the occupation of Gorval, the Nazis killed all the Jews, including small children.
 At the same time, excerpts from a German corporal’s notebook were published, in which he wrote about the execution of 250 Jews in Stary Bykhov.